cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 implementation considerations.

-- Clients construct envelope contents without revealing the password to the server, as described in {{offline-phase}}, whereas the servers construct envelopes in {{JKX18}}.
+- Clients construct envelope contents without revealing the password to the server, as described in {{registration-phase}}, whereas the servers construct envelopes in {{JKX18}}.
 This change adds to the security of the protocol.
   {{JKX18}} considered the case where the envelope was constructed by the server for reasons of compatibility with previous UC modeling. {{HJKW23}}